-- If you are using a professional lifting service, it is prudent to check all credentials and ask for proof of insurance to protect your investment. - Use a wide, flat, belting sling for lifting, to minimize stress on the gunwales.
-Careful location of the sling is required.
+- If you are using a professional lifting service, it is prudent to check all credentials and ask for proof of insurance to protect your investment. - Use a wide, flat, belt sling for lifting ,to minimize stress on the gunwales.
+Careful placement of the slings should be observed.
 DO NOT PLACE SLINGS WHERE UNDER WATER FITTINGS WILL BE IN CONTACT. - If using a lifting hook, attach to bow eye and the stern lifting eyes mounted on the transom.
-Always use a spreader bar on the stern eyes and use chafing protection on the top of the transom. - All drain plugs (i.e. transom, fishwell, deck, etc.) should be pulled out and the boat positioned with the bow slightly higher than the stern so that any water which is allowed to accumulate in the cockpit and/or bilge can easily drain from the boat.
+Always use a spreader bar on the stern eyes and use chafing protection on the top of the transom.

+• All drain plugs (i.e. transom, fishwell, deck, etc.) should be pulled out and the boat positioned with the bow slightly higher than the stern so that any water which is allowed to accumulate in the cock pit and/or bilge can easily drain from the boat.